emil6957/trello-clone/README.md

 - Be able to favourite projects and be able to see which projects where viewed most recently
 - Be able to create, edit and delete lists/cards
 - Be able to drag and drop cards into different lists
-- Be notified of due dates of cards

 ### Screenshots